syntithenai/hermod/README.md

 The software also provides a vanilla javascript library and example for integrating a hotword and visual microphone into a web page as a client of the suite.
 The client uses mqtt over websockets for live communication and streaming audio back to the hermod server.

-The server software is built to allow many concurrent users however local deepspeech ASR and RASA are processor and memory intensive.

-A pi4 can transcribe with deepspeech streaming returning results within a couple of seconds for a single user.
-Google online ASR is close to instant.

-The hermod services run in a single threaded asyncio loop to allow for scalability however each active google ASR stream starts a new multiprocessing thread (because the Google ASR python library doesn't play well with asyncio).
+The hermod services run in a single threaded asyncio loop to allow for scalability.

 Services can be distributed across hardware connected by a shared MQTT server.